-During the year, corporate bond yields fell, resulting in a lower discount rate being used for IAS 26 purposes at the year-end than at the beginning of the year (3.5% p.a. versus 2.7% p.a.).
-The expected long-term rate of CPI inflation increased during the year, from 2.0% p.a. to 2.3%.
-Both of these factors combined served to significantly increase the value of the liabilities over the year.
-The pay increase assumption at the year-end has also changed to allow for a short-term public sector pay restraint as detailed in the actuarial valuation, together with a lower assumed level of "real" pay growth above CPI inflation, both of which serve to reduce the liabilities.
+During the year, corporate bond yields rose slightly, resulting in a higher discount rate being used for IAS 26 purposes at the year-end than at the beginning of the year (2.6% p.a. versus 2.5% p.a.).
+The expected long-term rate of CPI inflation decreased during the year, from 2.3% p.a. to 2.1%.
+Both of these factors combined served to decrease the liabilities over the year.

-The value of the Fund's promised retirement benefits for the purposes of IAS 26 as at 31 March 2016 was estimated as £1,398 million.
-Interest over the year increased the liabilities by c£49 million, and allowing for net benefits accrued/paid over the period also increased them by c£6 million (including any increase in liabilities arising as a result of early retirements/augmentations).
-There was then a further increase in liabilities of c£335 million made up of "actuarial losses" (mostly changes in the actuarial assumptions used, primarily the discount rate and assumed rate of future CPI as referred to above).
+The value of the Fund's promised retirement benefits for the purposes of IAS 26 as at 31 March 2017 was estimated as £1,788 million.
+Interest over the year increased the liabilities by c£45 million, and allowing for net benefits accrued/paid over the period also increased the liabilities by c£16 million (after allowing for any increase in liabilities arising as a result of early retirements/augmentations).
+There was then a decrease in liabilities of £65 million made up of "actuarial gains" (given the changes in the actuarial assumptions used, referred to above).

-The net effect of all the above is that the estimated total value of the Fund's promised retirement benefits as at 31 March 2017 is therefore £1,788 million.
+The net effect of all the above is that the estimated total value of the Fund's promised retirement benefits as at 31 March 2018 is therefore £1,784 million.

 lan Kirk

 Fellow of the Institute and Faculty of Actuaries

-Mercer Limited May 2017
+Mercer Limited

+May 2018

-Ealing Council: Annual Governance Statement 2016/17
+Ealing Council: Annual Governance Statement 2017/18